ipv6tech/cloud-networking-101/lab/lab4.md

    1. If successful this will output a list of actions that will be performed.
 4. Next we will run `terraform apply -auto-approve`.

-> [!NOTE]
-> This one is very quick to provision.

-### Verify
+### Verify SSH Access

 - Can you SSH to the instance?
-  - This terraform plan should create an SSH config entry so you can use the Codespace shell to run `ssh i2lab-oracle`.
+  - The terraform plans should create an SSH config entry so you can use the Codespace shell to run `ssh i2lab-aws`, `ssh i2lab-azure`, `ssh i2lab-gcloud`, or `ssh i2lab-oracle`.
-- Does the instance have access to ping/traceroute via the IGW?
+  - Can you reach the instance via SSH?

 </details>